top of page

 Tripods are rarely necessary, and a beanbag or monopod will usually be sufficient.
 We may provide tripods and gimbals in some cases, such as for hide photography sessions.

-On some tours, there will be the opportunity to use the latest Sony kit, as part of my partnership with Sony.
+Yes!
+On some wildlife photo safaris and workshops, there will be the opportunity to use the latest Sony kit, as part of my partnership with Sony.

 That said, there are opportunities should you you wish to rest one day, soak up local culture or photo opportunities closer to our accommodation.